What Does a Forensic Scientist Do?

 Step 1: Choose a Discipline

-Your first step is to choose a discipline.
+Your first step when considering how to get a job in forensic science is to choose a discipline.
 Forensic science is a broad field, integrating various disciplines of science in the pursuit of civil justice.
-Professionals in this field may specialize in toxicology, pathology, physical anthropology, behavioral science and general forensics, among other specialties.
+Professionals in this field may specialize in one of several forensic science disciplines, including toxicology, pathology, physical anthropology, behavioral science and general forensics, among other specialties.

 Step 2: Earn a Bachelor's Degree